Exterior renovation in Paradise

 Paradise housing and architecture

-Paradise's housing today is largely post-Camp-Fire rebuilds constructed to current wildfire standards, alongside surviving and older ridge homes and rural acreage parcels among pine and oak.
-New builds are frequently already non-combustible; older surviving homes clad in wood or T1-11 are exactly where re-cladding delivers the largest hardening gain.
+Paradise's housing today is largely post-Camp-Fire rebuilds constructed to current wildfire standards, alongside surviving and older ridge homes and rural acreage parcels among regrowing pine and oak.
+New builds are frequently already non-combustible from the studs out.
+The older surviving homes — clad in wood, board-and-batten, or T1-11 — are exactly where re-cladding delivers the largest hardening gain available to an existing structure, and they make up a meaningful share of the work we scope on the ridge.

 Paradise's ridge climate

-Paradise summers are hot, dry, and high-UV with heavy forest and brush fuel on a ridge that funnels wind; winters are cool and wet.
-The dryness, fuel, and wind that produced the Camp Fire continue to define the exterior agenda above every other consideration here.
+The controlling stressor is foothill fire in its most severe form.
+Paradise summers are hot, dry, and high-UV with heavy forest and brush fuel on a ridge whose terrain funnels wind — the exact combination of dryness, fuel, and wind that produced the Camp Fire.
+Winters are cool and wet, which keeps drainage detailing on the list, but everything defers to the fire agenda.
+The exterior here is specified for ember-and-wind behavior above every other consideration.

 Aggressive wildfire hardening in Paradise

 Paradise warrants the most rigorous hardening practice we have.
-We specify Class A non-combustible fiber cement and detail uncompromisingly at eaves, soffits, vents, decks, and ground-to-wall transitions, recognizing the ridge's extreme ember-and-wind behavior.
+We specify Class A non-combustible fiber cement and detail uncompromisingly at eaves, soffits, vents, decks, and ground-to-wall transitions, recognizing the ridge's extreme ember-and-wind exposure.
 We work to current California WUI rebuilding standards and document every assembly so the work supports defensible-space, code, and insurability requirements.
+We won't overstate what siding alone does — it is one layer of a whole-home and whole-property strategy.

 Recommended materials for Paradise

 Non-combustible fiber cement, hardened and detailed to current WUI standards, is the only cladding we recommend in Paradise.
-Combustible cladding is not a category we will install here.
-Fiber cement also delivers the heat and weather durability the ridge requires, so the safest material is the sound one on every count.
+Combustible cladding is not a category we will install on the ridge.
+Fiber cement also delivers the heat, UV, and weather durability the exposed terrain requires, so the safest material is also the soundest on every count.
+High-UV finishes and corrosion-aware fasteners round out a system built to last through the ridge's long dry seasons.

 What an exterior project costs in Paradise

-Paradise projects — whether new rebuilds or hardening of surviving homes — carry comprehensive fire-hardening scope, current-code detailing, ridge and rural access, and substrate discovery on older homes.
-We assess on site and provide a written, itemized estimate; in Paradise the hardening scope is the entire point, not an upsell.
+Cost here is driven by comprehensive fire-hardening scope, current-code detailing, ridge and rural access on long or rough driveways, and substrate discovery on older surviving homes.
+On a rebuild the hardening is simply how the home is built; on a surviving home it's a deliberate upgrade with its own discovery.
+We assess on site and provide a written, itemized estimate.
+In Paradise the hardening scope is the entire point, not an upsell, and your written estimate governs.

 Our process in Paradise